taxido3/myTowerDefence/README.md

 We only had three days.
 Monday was a hollyday, friday we had to present.
 The shape, interface and usage of the Java-application was for us to choose.

-We allready known a week earlier, that a final like this would come, so i brainstromt on the week-end and allready hat my flowcharts, ER-Tables and UMLs ready.
+We allready known a week earlier, that a final like this would come up, so i brainstromt on the week-end and allready had my flowcharts, ER-Tables and UMLs ready.

 My idea was to build a towerdefence-game from the scratch, especially because i asume, that i would never have the time, reson and opportunity again to build something like this realy from the scratch and only out of my ideas.
 As i see it, its much more common, to build up on pre-existing frameworks and engines, which is much more efficent (you dont have to invent the wheele everytime again)